-Adopting Daily Habits To Feel Better By Elevating Your Self Worth
+How To Feel Better By Adopting Habits That Elevate Self Worth

-Self-worth is when you block everything out, and decide that just one opinion matters, which is your own.
-Just make sure that the opinion is a positive one.
+Self-worth is when you block everything out and decide just one opinion matters, which is your own.
+Just make sure the opinion is a positive one.
 What we think becomes key, and needs to be closely monitored.
-Our negative minds however, are often our most harshest critic.
+Our negative mind however, are often our most harshest critic.

-This is the unconditional self love, that we’re all born with.
+This is the unconditional self love we’re all born with.
 What everyone’s gifted with, is a variety of skills, while having different degrees of development.

 Always Be Mindful

 Without this mindfulness, we get trapped into believing this self-limiting talk.
-Then once doing so, keep reminding yourself that thoughts are just thoughts.
+Once you do so, just keep reminding yourself thoughts are just thoughts.

 The Story Of Your Life